-If it has not been possible to resolve the matter at Stage Two of this policy, within 5 working days of receiving a written request from the parents/carers that they wish to pursue the matter to Stage Three, the Clerk to the Complaints Appeal Panel will write to the parents/carers to acknowledge their written request in writing, and inform the parents/carers of the steps involved at Stage Three.
+If it has not been possible to resolve the matter at Stage Two of this policy, within 5 working days of receiving a written request from the complainants that they wish to pursue the matter to Stage Three, the Clerk to the Complaints Appeal Panel will write to the complainants to acknowledge their written request in writing, and inform the complainants of the steps involved at Stage Three.
 The Clerk provides an independent source of advice on procedure for all parties.

-Where the written request is received by the Clerk during school holidays or within 2 working days of their commencement, the Clerk has 5 working days from the commencement of the following school term to acknowledge the parent’s/carer’s written request.
+Where the written request is received by the Clerk during school holidays or within 2 working days of their commencement, the Clerk has 5 working days from the commencement of the following school term to acknowledge the complainant’s written request.

 The written request for further consideration of the complaint at Stage Three of the policy will, for the purposes of this policy, be known as an ‘appeal’.
-Parents/carers should provide full detail of their appeal and the reasons why they believe their complaint(s) have not been resolved satisfactorily under the previous three stages of the policy.
-Parents/carers should also state the remedy they are seeking.
+Complainants should provide full detail of their appeal and the reasons why they believe their complaint(s) have not been resolved satisfactorily under the previous three stages of the policy.
+Complainants should also state the remedy they are seeking.

 The Clerk will endeavour to convene a Complaints Appeal Panel hearing as soon as possible to consider the matter, normally no later than 20 working days after his/her receipt of the appeal, dependent upon the availability of Complaints Appeal Panel members.
-Where it is not reasonably practicable for the hearing to be convened within 20 working days after receipt of the appeal, the parents/carers’ will be notified of the likely timescale for the hearing to take place which must be reasonable in all the circumstances.
+Where it is not reasonably practicable for the hearing to be convened within 20 working days after receipt of the appeal, the complainants’ will be notified of the likely timescale for the hearing to take place which must be reasonable in all the circumstances.

-The Complaints Appeal Panel will normally consist three people; two who have not previously been involved in the complaint, and one person independent of the management and running of the school.
-The process used for selecting an independent person will conform to any relevant guidance issued by the Department for Education (DFE).
+The Complaints Appeal Panel will normally consist of three people; two who have not previously been involved in the complaint, and one person independent of the management and running of the school.
+The process used for selecting an independent person will conform to any relevant guidance issued by the Department for Education (DfE).

 The following are entitled to attend The Complaints Appeal Panel hearing, submit written representations and address the Complaints Panel: